uday610/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Graph execution
 ~~~~~~~~~~~~~~~

 XRT provides basic graph execution control APIs to initialize, run, wait, and terminate graphs for a specific number of iterations.

-    - `xrtGraphReset` : To put the all tiles to reset state,
-    - `xrtGraphRun`: To run the graph for a number of iterations (N) or infinitely (-1)
-    - xrtGraphWait :
-    - xrtGraphWaitDone:
-    - `xrtGraphEnd`:
+Below we will review some of the common graph execution style

+**Graph execution for fixed number of iteration**

+The graph can be executed for a fixed number of iteration by ``xrtGraphRun`` API using a iteration argument.
+Subsequently ``xrtGraphWait`` or ``xrtGraphEnd`` API should be used to ensure the graph execution is finished.
+Remember to use ``xrtGraphWait`` and ``xrtGraphEnd`` API with argument 0.

+Let's review the below example

+- Graph is executed for 3 iteration
+- The API `xrtGraphWait(graphHandle,0)` is used to wait till the iteration is done.
+The API `xrtGraphAPI` is used because host code need to execute the graph again without a reset
+- The Graph is executed again for 5 iteration
+- The API `xrtGraphEnd(graphHandle,0) is used to wait till the iteration is done.

 .. code:: c
       :number-lines: 35